isayahc/Electro-clean/README.md

 Further research and development of the Project ElectroClean system should focus on:

-1. Identifying and optimizing the chemical formula ($\mathcal{C}$) for producing $b_i$ units with desired properties, such as longer lifetimes and improved mechanical integrity.
+1. Identifying and optimizing the chemical solution ($\mathcal{C}$) for producing $b_i$ units with desired properties, such as longer lifetimes and improved mechanical integrity.
 2. Developing an efficient charging mechanism for $b_i$ units that allows for precise control of the charge distribution and minimizes energy consumption.
 3. Investigating the most effective communication and data transfer methods between $b_i$ units and the central node, ensuring robustness, and real-time monitoring capabilities.
 4. Enhancing the electromagnetic energy conversion and noise handling capabilities of the system to improve the accuracy and efficiency of pollutant detection and collection.